 Affordable Funeral and Cremation Center in Nutter Fort is handling the arrangements for the Cork family.
 Online condolences can be made at www.affordablefuneralandcremationcenter.com

-To plant a tree in memory of Debra "Debbie" Ann (Bartrug) Cork, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Debra "Debbie" Ann (Bartrug) Cork, please visit our floral store.